 DescriptionThe Pregnancy and Newborns Exposure Study measured mercury, lead, and cadmium in newborns in the Minneapolis area.
 This study is a collaboration between MN Biomonitoring: Chemicals in People and The Infant Development and Exposure Study (TIDES) at the University of Minnesota.
 With the consent of pregnant women enrolled in TIDES, cord blood and newborn bloodspots were collected from 48 newborns.

-The study tested newborn bloodspots against cord blood from the same babies to verify bloodspots as a reliable measurement of mercury in newborns.
+The study tested newborn bloodspots and cord blood from the same babies to verify bloodspots as a reliable measurement of mercury in newborns.

-Newborn bloodspots, small amounts of blood collected from an infant’s heel soon after birth, are routinely collected for state newborn screening programs.
+Newborn bloodspots, small amounts of blood collected in the hospital from an infant’s heel soon after birth, are routinely collected for state newborn screening programs.
 The bloodspots are tested for treatable health conditions not evident at birth.
-If new mothers consent to additional testing, in accordance with state law, the spots provide a low-cost way to do state biomonitoring.
-However, laboratory methods for measuring chemicals like mercury in newborn bloodspots are new; only a few states have tried to measure them.
+These spots can also be used for biomonitoring if a new mother consents to have additional testing done.
+Unlike cord blood, blood spots are routinely collected and low-cost.
+However, laboratory methods for measuring chemicals like mercury in bloodspots are new.

 For questions or more information, contact Minnesota Biomonitoring: Chemicals in people.